-YTHDF1–3 proteins negatively regulate HIV-1 gag mRNA expression.
-Next, we quantified HIV-1 gag mRNA to examine the impacts of these YTHDF proteins on viral gene expression.
-The HIV-1 gag mRNA level in HeLa cells with overexpression of individual YTHDF1-3 showed a 4-fold reduction (p<0.0005) compared to vector control cells (Fig. 5A).
-In contrast, the knockdown of individual YTHDF1–3 in HeLa cells increased the level of gag mRNA by 8- to 12-fold (p<0.05) compared to vector control cells (Fig. 5B).
-The knockdown of YTHDF3, but not YTHDF1 or YTHDF2, in Jurkat cells significantly increased the level of HIV-1 gag mRNA by 2-fold (p<0.05) compared to control cells (Fig. 5C).
-These data suggest that YTHDF1–3 proteins can negatively regulate HIV-1 mRNA expression, in addition to inhibiting viral reverse transcription in HIV-1 infected cells.
+The effects on HIV-1 late reverse transcription mediated by YTHDF1–3 would lead to altered viral gene expression.
+To examine the impacts of the YTHDF proteins on viral gene expression, we quantified HIV-1 gag mRNA in infected cells at 24 hpi.
+The HIV-1 gag mRNA level in HeLa cells with overexpression of individual YTHDF1–3 showed a 4-fold reduction (P<0.0005) compared to vector control cells (Figure 4–figure supplement 1A).
+In contrast, the knockdown of individual YTHDF1–3 in HeLa cells increased the level of gag mRNA by 8- to 12-fold (P<0.05) compared to vector control cells (Figure 4–figure supplement 1B).
+The knockdown of YTHDF3 in Jurkat cells significantly increased the level of HIV-1 gag mRNA by 2-fold (P<0.05) compared to control cells, while the knockdown of YTHDF1 or YTHDF2 did not have a significant effect (Figure 4–figure supplement 1C).
+The different effects of YTHDF1–3 silencing on gag mRNA expression in HeLa and Jurkat cells might result from the difference in the knockdown efficiency in these cells (Figure 2D and 3A).
+These data suggest that YTHDF1–3 proteins could negatively regulate HIV-1 mRNA transcription, in addition to inhibiting viral reverse transcription in HIV-1 infected cells.

-YTHDF1–3 proteins are associated with HIV-1 gRNA in infected cells.
-YTHDF1–3 proteins are reader proteins that specifically bind to m6A-methylated cellular RNAs (12,13).
+YTHDF1–3 proteins are associated with HIV-1 gRNA and lead to degradation of viral RNA.
 We hypothesize that YTHDF1–3 proteins could inhibit the reverse transcription of HIV-1 gRNA through directly binding to the gRNA.
-To test this hypothesis, we used a single-cycle, VSV-G-pseudotyped HIV-1 to infect HeLa cells overexpressing individual YTHDF1–3 or vector control cells, immunoprecipitated YTHDF proteins from the infected cells at 3 hrs post-infection, and then measure HIV-1 gRNA levels in the immunoprecipitation (IP) samples.
-The presence of YTHDF proteins was confirmed in input and the IP samples (Fig. 6A).
-The quantification of the HIV-1 gRNA by qRT-PCR revealed a strong and specific association (p<0.005) of HIV-1 gRNA with YTHDF proteins in HIV-1-infected YTHDF1–3-expressing cells compared to control cells (Fig. 6B).
+To test this hypothesis, we used a single-cycle, VSV-G-pseudotyped HIV-1 to infect HeLa cells overexpressing individual YTHDF1–3 proteins or vector control cells, immunoprecipitated YTHDF proteins from the infected cells at 3 hpi, and then measured HIV-1 gRNA levels in the IP samples.
+The presence of YTHDF proteins was confirmed in the input and IP samples (Figure 5A).
+The quantification of the HIV-1 gRNA by qRT-PCR revealed a strong and specific association (P<0.005) of HIV-1 gRNA with YTHDF proteins in HIV-1-infected YTHDF1–3-expressing cells compared to control cells (Figure 5B).
+To examine the impact of YTHDF1–3 on HIV-1 gag RNA kinetics, we quantified HIV-1 gag RNA levels in YTHDF1–3-expressing HeLa cells and vector control cells over a time course of 6-24 hpi.
+The relative levels of gag RNA in HIV-1 infected cells were normalized to that of the vector control cells at 6 hpi.
+In the control cells, compared to 6 hpi (set as 100%), the level of gag RNA was reduced to 40% at 12 hpi and then increased to 80% at 24 hpi (Figure 5C), suggesting degradation of HIV-1 gRNA at 12 hpi during the reverse transcription and then increased gag mRNA at 24 hpi during viral gene transcription.
+In contrast, the levels of gag RNA in YTHDF1–3-expressing cells were reduced to 40% at 12 hpi and to 13-25% at 24 hpi (P<0.0005) compared to that of the vector control cells at 6 hpi (Figure 5C).
+These data suggest that YTHDF1–3 proteins can degrade HIV-1 gag RNA in infected cells, thereby leading to inhibition of HIV-1 reverse transcription.